DopierRex/OneNext/README.md

 ![FW](https://github.com/DopierRex/OneNext/assets/137646337/441d0937-9587-432f-8e82-33c4bf02b773)

+PLEASE NOTE:

-PLEASE NOTE: You need at least core v3.01.10
+- You need at least core v3.01.10
-READ the instructions carefully at the link above for SYSTEM/NEXT 22.10 Also, you may notice the section 'Note for PS/2 keyboard users' on the official distribution release website listed above.
+READ the instructions carefully at the link above for SYSTEM/NEXT 22.10

+- Read section 'Note for PS/2 keyboard users' on the official distribution release website listed above.
   Extra cores require an external PS/2 keyboard, it needs to be enabled!

 Test that VGA VIDEO and PS/2 KEYBOARD are working for your setup before proceeding with the next step.